madsbacha/routeros-vpn/README.md

 This repository contains a RouterOS script for creating and maintaining a _[private internet access](https://www.privateinternetaccess.com/)_ VPN, by configuring the necessary WireGuard interface and peer, address, and handling of reconfiguring the interface when the connection is lost, because of inactivity, thus reestablishing the connection to always maintain a working configuration.

-> [!IMPORTANT]
-> This repository is still in active development.
-That being said, the code from the *main* branch is actively being used, and should therefore be in a working state.

-This script is verified to work on RouterOS version 7.16.
+This script is verified to work on version 7.22 of RouterOS.

 ### Features